orca-scan/orca-scan-node/README.md

 # orca-scan-code

-A simple node library for the Orca Scan API.
-This library provides a clean, promise-based interface for managing sheets, rows, users, hooks, and history.
+A node library to simplify working with the Orca Scan API.
+A promise-based interface for managing sheets, rows, users, hooks, and history.

 ## Installation